-- The format for save files from VGM is (.vgm).
-This includes FM, PCM, and PSG sounds, without stereo pan for PSG part.
+- The format for saving files from VGM is (.vgm).
+This includes FM, PCM, and PSG sounds, without stereo pan for the PSG part.
 When converted to vgm the file size will increase slightly.

 - Test out your tunes using SonicPlayer, a standalone music player for Windows supporting the VGM format

 - The PSG channels will sound dramatically louder when converted to vgm (you can adjust FM/PSG balance on the preference view).